MahdiDavari/Data-Science-Portfolio/README.md

     - [Data Science Project 1: Incidents responded to by fire companies in NYC in an interactive map](https://github.com/MahdiDavari/Data-Science-Portfolio/blob/master/DS1_Interactive_Map/Incidents_Responded_to_by_Fire_Companies_Interactive_Map.ipynb):
-    This interactive map show the number of incidents happended in a neighborhood of NYC and the popup on any datapoint in a given zip code, give the top 4 incident happended in the zip code during 2013-2017.
+    This interactive map show the number of incidents happended in a neighborhood of NYC and the popup on any datapoint in a given zip code, give the top 4 incident happened in the zip code during 2013-2017.

     - Here is the link to see the [**HTML Map**](http://www.mdavari.com/Data-Science-Portfolio/DS1_Interactive_Map/Incidents_Responded_to_by_Fire_Companies_Interactive_Map.html).